 The following are a few companies that employ computational linguists:

-- The usual tech giants: Google (including the NLP research group), Microsoft (including the NLP research group in Redmond), Yahoo, Apple, etc.
+- The usual tech giants: Google (including the NLP research group), Microsoft (including the NLP research group in Redmond), Verizon Media, Apple, etc.

 - Appen Butler Hill

 - North Side

 - SRI International

 - Vantage Linguistics